vu-sa/ataskaita2023/ataskaita-2023/src/en/sveikinimai.md

 Unitedly for the Future of Students!

-Controller of Academic Ethics and Procedures
+Ombudswoman for Academic Ethics and Procedures

 dr. Loreta Tauginienė